czuba/Kilosort2/dev_TODOs.md

 In the process, significant changes have been made to the raw file handling & batch processing (addresses bug reported in issue [#219](https://github.com/MouseLand/Kilosort/issues/219)), `datashift`  drift correction estimation (including fix described in issue [#394](https://github.com/MouseLand/Kilosort/issues/394) ), template learning procedure, spike extraction, calculation of individual spike `template` & `template_feature` amplitudes (i.e. amplitudes output from `mexMPnu8.cu`  & saved for manual curation w/ [Phy2](https://github.com/cortex-lab/phy)), and more.

-Finally, it is worth noting that **[ks25] revisions have been implemented with _a primary emphasis on accurate extraction_, at the marginal expense of processing expediency**.
-When applied to recordings from ~32 channels with raw file sizes in the range of 10-20 GB, these tradeoffs are manageable & [in my hands] necessary for usable spike sorting results.
-Its quite possible that the balance of time-vs-accuracy tradeoff is tipped when applied to recordings from 100s of channels (e.g. from neuropixels).
-In such cases, users may already be achieving suitable results from the standard/main [Kilosort](https://github.com/MouseLand/Kilosort) (ver 3.0 at time of writing).
+### Tightened amplitude projections

+[ks25] utilizes "_pcTight" variants of certain mex/cuda functions, which compute template & feature projections using a temporal window more tightly restricted around the spike timestamp.

+- instead of using the whole waveform `t= 0:nt0` , these variants use samples ranging from `t = 6:nt0-15` when computing feature & template projection amplitudes
+  - using the default value of `nt0 = 61` samples, this corresponds to a _waveform projection window 40 samples long_
+    - ...at 40kHz, this translates to a 1 usec waveform projection, instead of 1.5 usec
+  - the full `nt0` range of samples are still used for all _spike subtraction operations_

+Narrowing of the projection window to exclude less informative samples in the tails of the waveform improves specificity of template & amplitude features without leaving tails in the raw data after subtraction.

-#### `temp_wh.dat` renamed
+### `temp_wh.dat` renamed

 Since the `datashift` method of drift correction is applied _directly to the preprocessed data file_, `ops.fproc`, the nature of this copy of the raw data has transitioned from a relatively temporary/working copy to the actual instantiation the drift correction.
 When applied (i.e. `ops.nblocks`>0), attempting to map spike timestamps back to the original raw file will [more than likely] not actually correspond to the voltage(s) produced at the time of the spiking response.
 Therefore, It is now important that this preprocessed copy of the data be retained after sorting.
 Correspondingly, **the default filename for the proprocessed data file has been updated to `proDat_<saveDirName>.dat`** (formerly called `temp_wh.dat`; still created w/in `preprocessDataSub.m`).

 In additon to reflecting the non-temporary nature of the preprocessed data file, this naming scheme also adds important sort origin information to the file.

+---

+Finally, it is worth noting that **[ks25] revisions have been implemented with _a primary emphasis on accurate extraction_, at the marginal expense of processing expediency**.
+When applied to recordings from ~32 channels with raw file sizes in the range of 10-20 GB, these tradeoffs are manageable & [in my hands] necessary for usable spike sorting results.
+Its quite possible that the balance of time-vs-accuracy tradeoff is tipped when applied to recordings from 100s of channels (e.g. from neuropixels).
+In such cases, users may already be achieving suitable results from the standard/main [Kilosort](https://github.com/MouseLand/Kilosort) (ver 3.0 at time of writing).

+---